 There are many different types of peer-run and peer-operated alternatives to psychiatric hospitalization.
-Successful peer-run and peer-operated respites are currently operating in New Hampshire, Maine, Massachusetts, West Virginia, Ohio, Georgia, New York, and Nebraska.
+Successful peer-run and peer-operated respites are currently operating in California, Georgia, Maine, Massachusetts, Nebraska, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, and Vermont.
 Below is a directory of peer-run and peer-operated alternatives compiled by NEC.
 If you are aware of a program or service that should be added to this list, please contact the National Empowerment Center with the information.
 [Click to download this directory (PDF, 114KB, 4 pages)]

 A Peer-Run Respite indicates that peers oversee, staff, and operate the respite at all levels and that at least 51% of the Board of Directors identifies as peers.